MariamRaad/LivingBrain/README.md

 <video src="https://github.com/user-attachments/assets/67d8dc8f-a996-40ad-a3bd-c99e67235243.mp4"></video>

-#### 4. Audio & Sound Integration
+#### 4. Custom Sound System

-I worked closely with another developer on the audio system used throughout teora® mind.
-While the underlying sound system was developed by my colleague, we collaborated on its design and integration into the application.
+I worked closely with another developer on the sound system used throughout teora® mind.
+While the underlying system was developed by my colleague, we collaborated on its design and integration into the application.
 The system used a material-based sound matrix with **50+ sound combinations**, covering different material interactions for collision sounds as well as grab and snap sounds for interactable objects.

 Particular attention was given to creating believable audio feedback for different materials and interactions, helping to make physical interactions in VR feel more natural and immersive.